 We believe that visiting campus is one of the best ways for you to get a complete picture of the educational programs we offer in the Department of Electrical and Computer Engineering.
-We invite you and your family to spend some time with us at NC State during the 2014 College of Engineering Open House.
+We invited you and your family to spend some time with us at NC State during the 2017 College of Engineering Open House.
 Prospective students and their parents are particularly encouraged to come and learn more about engineering at NC State.

 For more information visit http://www.ece.ncsu.edu/calendar/29567.

 |FREEDM: Researching the nation's smart grid while educating the next generation of engineers.||ASSIST: Developing nano-enabled energy harvesting, energy storage nanodevices and sensors to create innovative battery-free, body-powered, and wearable health monitoring systems.||Student Organizations & Senior Design Projects: Prof. Greg Dunko and students, featuring the IEEE Underwater and Ground Robotics Teams, Elephant Tracking Collar, Sports Rehabilitation Knee Brace, 3D Full-Body Scanner, Light Up Hoodie, and Autonomous Greens Mower at The Troxler Design Center (Room 1003 EB II).|